Glaze

 Q. What is internal control system?

-Q. What is transaction/import certificate?
+Q. What is transaction certificate?